Alliance Presents Brief to Ministry of Energy

 Renewable Energy Alliance Launches Portal

 Following is a letter from Local 793 business manager Mike Gallagher on the importance of renewable energy projects and the launch of a Renewable Energy Alliance of Ontario web portal.
 Dear Brothers and Sisters: I am writing to you on an extremely important matter to our union.
-Thousands of well-paying jobs in the wind energy […]
+Thousands of well-paying jobs in the wind energy sector are at stake.
+Since 2008, wind energy projects have invested over $14 billion in Ontario’s economy and have created over 200,000 jobs in Ontario, many of which have benefited IUOE members.
+The government of […]

 Following is a letter from Local 793 business manager Mike Gallagher on the importance of renewable energy projects and the launch of a Renewable Energy Alliance of Ontario web portal.